nurpabuccu/nurpabuccu.github.io/_posts/2021-6-16-cerberus-analysis.md

 #### Features

-Cerberus has the same capabilities as most other Android banking trojans, such as overlay attacks, SMS checking, and keylogging.
+Cerberus has the same capabilities as most other Android banking trojans, such as overlay attacks, SMS checking.
 The Trojan can also take advantage of keystrokes to expand its attack coverage.

 - Overlaying: Dynamic (Local injects obtained from C2)
 - Keylogging